-The American right to a trial by a jury of one's peers traces its lineage back to 1297 and the Magna Carta.
-By the mid-sixteenth century, the jury had already taken on the form it retains to this day in federal courts and some state courts—twelve citizens were summoned to sit in sworn judgment of the criminal allegations against one of their peers.
+The American right to a trial by a jury of one’s peers traces its lineage back to 1297 and the Magna Carta.
+By the mid-sixteenth century, the jury (known as the petit jury as opposed to the grand jury) had already taken on the form it retains to this day in federal courts and some state courts—twelve citizens were summoned to sit in sworn judgment of the criminal allegations against one of their peers.

 The English practice of using juries continued in America from the very first settlements.
 The Charter of the Virginia Company in 1606 declared that the colonists who were to settle there would enjoy all the rights of Englishmen, which included the right to jury trial.
 Juries played a vital role in the mid-eighteenth century in resisting English authority in the contest that ultimately led up to the American Revolution.
 The most noted of the colonial cases was the trial of John Peter Zenger, a New York printer whom the jury acquitted on charges of seditious libel, forty-one years before the drafting of the Declaration of Independence.

 King George III responded to such jury nullification of English laws by expanding the jurisdiction of non-jury courts, such as the admiralty courts, and increasingly using those courts as the vehicles for enforcement.
 Thus it was that in 1776 the Declaration of Independence listed as a grievance against George III his “depriving us . . . of the benefits of trial by jury.”
 As a consequence, Article III—the portion of the Constitution governing the role of the judiciary—makes clear that judges are not the only judicial actors of constitutional significance.
 It provides a crucial role for the jury.